 Why a Prenup May Not be Right For You

 Although nuptial agreements carry a lot of benefits, there are some downsides that you should consider before creating one.

 - It's not romantic.
 If you fear that discussing a property and finance distribution and the possibility of a separation or divorce will dull your relationship in some way, then maybe you should avoid the discussion.

 - The timing may not be right.
 You can wait until after you are married, when you may know a little more about the management of your household.
 An agreement made after you're married is called a "postnup."

 - There may be state laws that cover all of the issues you want to address without a prenup.
 On the other hand, there may be certain issues in your situation that are not covered by the law could encourage you to clarify the issue in a prenup.

 - A prenup can't include child support or child custody issues.
 The court has the final say in calculating child support.
 The court determines child support based on a "best interest of the child" standard, with several factors at play.

 - A court can set aside any provisions it finds to be unfair or not in the interest of justice.
 For example, courts have set aside provisions that don't allow a spouse any share of the other's bank account, if the account holder contributed greatly to that bank account during the marriage.

-- A prenup can't include personal preferences, such as who has what chores, where to spend the holidays, or what school the children should attend, or what religion they should be raised to follow.
+- A prenup can't include personal preferences, such as who has what chores, where to spend the holidays, what school the children should attend, or what religion they should be raised to follow.
 Prenuptial agreements are designed to address financially based issues and courts have declined to enforce provisions attempting to regulate the everyday incidents of the marriage.